Dana S. Belu, Ph.D.

 Wednesday: 1:30-2:25 PM, 4:00-5:00 PM & by appointment

 Dr. Belu teaches courses in Continental Philosophy, Philosophy of Technology, History of Philosophy and Feminist Philosophy.
 Her current research focuses on phenomenological interpretations of the relationship between technology and gender.
 Dr. Belu was a Visiting Assistant Professor of Philosophy - Brooklyn College, 2004-2005 and a Research Fellow @ The Center for Subjectivity Research; Copenhagen, Denmark 2005-2006.
 She has been teaching at Cal-State Dominguez Hills University since 2006.
 Dr. Belu earned her doctorate in Philosophy from Villanova University.

 Works in progress:

-- “The Question Concerning a Vital Technology: Heidegger’s Influence on Andrew Feenberg’s Critical Theory” in Theory & Praxis: Andrew Feenberg & Critical Theory, ed.
-D. Arnold.
-Forthcoming 2016.
+- “The Question Concerning a Vital Technology: Heidegger’s Influence on Andrew Feenberg’s Critical Theory” in Theory & Praxis: Andrew Feenberg & Critical Theory, eds.
+D. Arnold & A. Michel.
+Palgrave Macmillan.

 - “The Gigantic” [Das Riesige] & “Enframing” [Das Gestell] in The Cambridge Heidegger Lexicon, ed.
 M. Wrathall.
-Forthcoming 2016.
+Cambridge University Press (Forthcoming)

 Additional Teaching & Service Activities: